hamlim/mhme/static/raw/2017/March/Calendar.md

 I also added some logic to scroll to the element, highlight it if it is the current day and a few other things.

 Still have no idea how to implement the proper rendering of items to be more efficient and improve performance.

+Going to stop updates on this project until I get back from my trip.
+The next week will be spent working on getting a really basic website set up for tracking photos, memories, videos etc from my trip to New Zealand.